-Booming Prairies lead Canadian cities’ growth
+Booming Prairies lead Canadian cities' growth

 Municipalities located farther away from urban centres – essentially small rural communities – show a higher proportion of population declines than those that are close to a city or town.

-However the census also reveals population shifts within Canada’s largest cities as some suburban municipalities grow much faster than their neighbours.
+However, the census also reveals population shifts within Canada’s largest cities as some suburban municipalities grow much faster than their neighbours.

 Statistics Canada describes the pattern as a continuation of “urban spread” as peripheral municipalities outside large centres grew faster than in the core.